Executive Summary

 Patagonia launches a program encouraging customers to reduce, repair, reuse, recycle, and reimagine their clothing consumption.
 This would evolve into the Worn Wear program.

 Patagonia runs a full-page New York Times ad on Black Friday featuring its best-selling R2 jacket with the headline "Don't Buy This Jacket."
-The campaign goes viral and, paradoxically, increases sales by 30%.
+The campaign goes viral and, paradoxically, drives significant customer interest.

 Patagonia becomes one of the first major corporations to achieve B Corp certification, legally committing to consider the impact of its decisions on workers, customers, community, and the environment.